How Long Do Tesla Batteries Last?

 How long before Tesla batteries need to be replaced?

-However, these prices are expected to decrease as the overall cost of batteries gets lowered.
-It is safe to say that a normal Tesla battery can support your EV for 500,000 miles but with a lesser mileage per charge.
+However, these prices are expected to decrease as the overall cost of batteries decreases.
+It is safe to say that an average Tesla battery can support your EV for 500,000 miles, but it will provide less mileage per charge.

-You also need to know that battery degradation also affects battery life and the car’s range.
-This is more so if you charge from empty to full charge every day.
-Still, Tesla battery degradation only decreases around 10% of the car’s overall performance after 160,000 miles.
+You must also know that battery degradation affects battery life and the car’s range.
+This is especially true if you charge the battery from empty to complete daily.
+Tesla battery degradation varies, but some studies and user reports indicate that the battery may retain about 90% of its original capacity after 160,000 miles, affecting range rather than the car’s overall performance.
 So, your Tesla should perform satisfactorily for a long time.

-Additionally, Model S and Model X are good to go 52 miles per day (18,750 miles per year) before the battery’s warranty gets over.
+Additionally, Model S and Model X can travel 52 miles daily (18,750 miles per year) before the battery’s warranty expires.

 Replacing Tesla Batteries

-Tesla EV batteries are due for a replacement once it loses 20% of its average range.
-Reportedly, Tesla cars lose 5% of battery performance after 100,000 miles.
+The need to replace a Tesla battery depends on individual user experience and degradation level, not strictly on a 20% loss of range.
+Tesla’s warranty may cover significant capacity loss under certain conditions.
+Reportedly, Tesla cars lose approximately 10% of battery performance after 100,000 miles.
 The company claims that Tesla batteries can last from 300,000 to 500,000 miles.

 Conclusion

-You should only use Superchargers when necessary to ensure your Tesla car batteries perform optimally.
-Do not charge your car battery over 80% unless needed for the range.
+Tesla advises that Supercharging is safe for regular use and has designed its battery and software to manage the effects of fast charging.
+Optimal battery care includes following Tesla’s guidance on charging practices.
+Avoid charging your car battery over 90% regularly unless needed for extended range.
 Besides this, you should maintain a regular battery-checking schedule and improve your driving habits to get the most out of a Tesla car battery.

 See Also